 Yet, we don’t want to walk out of the store with nothing but packets of ramen noodles.
 We have growing kids who need healthy food, and we don’t want them to just eat junk food.

 In addition to a cheap grocery list, we need to be healthy too!
 Don’t worry mama, I’ve got you covered!
-I’ve come up with a list of healthy and cheap food so you can make it to the end of the month with a full & happy belly!
+I’ve come up with a list of healthy and cheap grocery list so you can make it to the end of the month with a full & happy belly!

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info